 2. Talk to your portfolio companies about other founders

 Portfolio companies are an excellent source of recommendations about other rising startups in their own network.
-You may often be the expert advisor for your portcos, but they have access to inside information that can be invaluable to your team.
+You may often be the expert advisor for your portfolio companies, but they have access to inside information that can be invaluable to your team.

 For one, they know what you’re looking for.
-Your successful portfolio companies understand what you value in them, and they can share insight into potential investments that they see as similar to themselves.
+Your successful portfolio companies understand what you value in them, and they can share insight into potential investment opportunities or startups that they see as similar to themselves.
 Ideally, they’ve also chosen you as a business partner because they need your specific expertise to support their business.
 That dynamic becomes mutually beneficial when you can lean on your founders’ expertise in their industry.
 They’re subject matter experts too, after all.

 “My portfolio company knows its market space better than I do,”